-Rio organizers have been scouring Olympics venues daily for two weeks.
-They are looking for standing water.
-That's where mosquitoes breed.
+Rio organizers have been scouring Olympics venues daily for two weeks, looking for standing water where mosquitoes breed.
 Rio spokesman Mario Andrada said the inspections would continue daily until the games open Aug.
-5. That will be in Brazil's winter.
-The climate then is cooler, drier and the mosquito population is smaller.
+5. That will be in Brazil's winter when it's cooler, drier and the mosquito population is smaller.

 Andrada emphasized that no one is publicly talking about canceling or postponing the games.

 "This has never been mentioned.
 No way," Andrada said.
 "It's impossible to do that.
 There is no reason to do that."

 CRITICAL THINKING QUESTION